merovex-archival/merovex.github.io/_posts/2014-03-02-summary-of-february-2014.markdown

 image: progress-2014-02.jpg
 categories:
 - Diary
-keywords: "writing, plan, goals"
+keywords: writing, plan, goals
-description: "Ben discusses what he's been up to the past month as far as writing goes."
+description: Ben discusses what he's been up to the past month as far as writing goes.
 author: Ben Wilson
+tags:
+- Diary
 ---
 <!--Lead Paragraph-->
 February, 2014 has been one of those busy months where I felt like I got nothing done.
 Yet,